-It’s important to understand the implications of the different positions of PAA in the SERPs because they impact organic results’ click-through rate, especially on mobile where space is limited.
+It’s essential to understand the implications of the different positions of PAA in the SERPs because they impact organic results’ click-through rate, especially on mobile, where space is limited.

 PAA Can Trigger Video Results

 Given that many queries are based on “What is?”
-“How to…” and “Why is/are?” it makes sense that video results would be included.
+“How to…” and “Why is/are?” make sense that video results would be included.

 It’s reasonable to believe Google will continue to test this to a point where most of the keywords that show video results in the SERPs will also trigger videos in the PAA listings.

-This means you should take time to optimize your YouTube and video results so that you have a higher chance of appearing in the PAAs.
+This means you should take time to optimize your YouTube and video results to have a higher chance of appearing in the PAAs.

 PAA Frequently Repeat and Trigger Featured Snippets